mnielsen/notes-on-writing/notes_on_writing.md

 reader.
 With that said, if you're confident you're using the word in the reader's service, go for it!

+**One purpose:** A good piece of writing has a single, sharp, overriding purpose.
+Every part of the writing --- even the digressions! --- should serve that overall purpose.

+A common pattern is to begin a piece with a problem or a mystery or a promise.
+Resolving that problem or mystery or promise defines the purpose of the piece.
+Of course, your writing may take the reader on a journey, gradually redefining the purpose.
+But it nonetheless remains with the reader and the author.
+"Destroy the One Ring" is our obsession in _The Lord of the Rings_.  _Where Do Good Ideas Come From?_ tells us what it's about in the title.  _The Language Instinct_ promises to explore the idea that much of the structure of language is innate to our brains, not learned.
+Each book focuses relentlessly on its purpose.

+I'm not sure I really understand why clarity of purpose matters so much to good writing.
+Yet writing which violates it nearly always suffers.
+Lois Bujold begins one of her books with a mystery, which she resolves partway through the book.
+The book then changes to be about something else.
+It's telling that I don't remember either the title of the book, or plot details.

+Perhaps an explanation lies in the nature of our emotional bond to a book.
+That bond is formed early, and if changes too much, the bond is severed.
+The author may try to establish a new bond, but we-the-reader become confused.
+Are we supposed to commit again?
+What is the book really about?

+There are famous examples which evade this rule.
+I'm not sure what Douglas Adams' books were about, but I enjoy them for the sheer sentence-by-sentence pleasure.
+Perhaps that _is_ what Adams' books were about.
+I'm also not sure what Robert Pirsig's _Zen and the Art of Motorcycle Maintenance_ was about, but it was a terrific book.
+Such examples aside, most successful writing has a single overriding purpose.

+This observation matters because it's often tempting to let your purpose expand and become vague.
+Writing a piece about gardens?
+Hey, why not include that important related thought you had about rainforests?
+Now you have a piece that's sort of about gardens and sort of about rainforests, and not really about anything.
+There's nothing really there for the reader to bond to.
+This expansion in purpose is done with the best of intentions --- you want to write about all the good ideas that you have.
+But it breaks the clarity of your communication with the reader.
+It's a type of _discursive disease_.

+Discursive disease is difficult to combat.
+The only surefire solution is to rewrite, culling and editing ruthlessly until you have a single purpose.
+But a partial solution is to make sure you always _know your purpose_.
+I'm currently experimenting with writing the purpose of pieces I'm working on into the head of the file for that piece.
+I'll then review it each time I sit down to write.

+This is not to say that the purpose should be fixed.
+If you're writing to discover then the purpose will evolve over time, and perhaps even change radically.
+That's part of why you're writing.
+But your final piece should reflect only the purpose that you discovered during the writing.
+All else, no matter how good, must be removed.
+File it somewhere where you can find it again later, for use in future writing projects.
+When Aaron Sorkin wrote the television movie _The American President_ he gathered far more material than he could use in the final script.
+He put the extra material aside, and later it helped him write _The West Wing_.

+A complicating factor is that sometimes you need _need_ to explore beyond the boundaries of your current purpose.
+You're writing for purpose A, but your instinct tells you that you need to explore subject B.  Unfortunately, you're not yet sure how subject B fits in.
+If that's the case then you _must_ take time to explore, and to understand how, if at all, subject B fits in, and whether you need to revise your purpose.
+This is emotionally difficult.
+It creates uncertainty, and you may feel as though your work on subject B is wasted effort.
+These doubts must be resisted.

+**"What is your book (or essay) about?"** Connected to the last point.
+  You _must_ have a compelling answer to this.
+If you don't, then your book or essay doesn't have a single overriding purpose.

 ## Titles

 **A Brief History of Time (Hawking):** Amusing, in multiple ways: the